-Some people with this condition also have high levels of very low density lipoprotein (VLDL).
-The reason for the rise in triglycerides and VLDL is not understood.
+People with this condition also have high levels of very low density lipoprotein (VLDL).
+LDL cholesterol and HDL cholesterol are often low.

 You are more likely to have this condition if you have a family history of hypertriglyceridemia or heart disease before age 50.